Things to do in Australia at night

 Experience another kind of darkness at Dark MOFO

-Even Hobart in Tasmania has its after-hours fun in June when the Dark MOFO festival comes around.
+Even the quiet town of Hobart in Tasmania has its after-hours fun in June when the Dark MOFO festival comes around.
 This dark and delicious winter arts festival transforms the city into a wonderfully subversive experience.
 The celebration features industrial public art, light and sound shows, offbeat theatre productions, music, a winter feast, and a nude winter solstice swim in the ice cold Derwent River.
 Creative takes on the dark theme have included gala costume balls at a funeral home and the public burning of 10,000 fears written on paper by festival goers.
 Be sure to take advantage of the late openings of the lauded local museum, MONA, that the festival runs in conjunction with.

 See the reef at night